Cégep John Abbott College

-Since 1990, John Abbott College has collaborated with Aboriginal communities to offer services and programs to encourage and support the academic success and retention of Aboriginal students in post-secondary education, hence the creation of the Aboriginal Student Resource Centre (ASRC).
-The ASRC is a comfortable and welcoming place on campus where students can come and relax, work, talk, get tutoring and counseling, as well as maintaining their identity as Aboriginal people within the college community.
-The ASRC’s friendly, knowledgeable staff support the aspirations of students through a range of activities and services such as academic support, tutoring, career counseling, organized social activities and workshops.
-In collaboration with Aboriginal communities and institutions including the Cree and Kativik school boards, the Aboriginal Student Resource Centre develops programs and provides services that address the unique needs of our Aboriginal students.
+Since 1990, John Abbott College has collaborated with Indigenous communities to offer services and programs to encourage and support the academic success and retention of Indigenous students in post-secondary education, hence the creation of the Indigenous Student Resource Centre (.
+The The centre is a comfortable and welcoming place on campus where students can come and relax, work, talk, get tutoring and counseling, as well as maintaining their identity as Indigenous people within the college community.
+The centre’s friendly, knowledgeable staff support the aspirations of students through a range of activities and services such as academic support, tutoring, career counseling, organized social activities and workshops.
+In collaboration with Indigenous communities and institutions including the Cree and Kativik school boards, the Indigenous Student Resource Centre develops programs and provides services that address the unique needs of our Aboriginal students.
 The Centre supports all Aboriginal students through a successful transition to college life.

 Programs & Services of Interest